 Children who learn through play are more capable and eager to acquire skills and knowledge as they grow and develop.
 Play helps kids develop motor skills, cognitive and language skills, number and time concepts, spatial understanding, cause and effect, and aesthetic and sensory appreciation.

-Healthy social and emotional development of young children fosters school readiness better than academic knowledge, says Heidi.
+Healthy social and emotional development of young children fosters school readiness better than academic knowledge, says Elisa.
 “When children are able to build and sustain friendships, exercise self-control, solve problems, and become self-reliant, they are more likely to thrive in kindergarten.”

 -